Boron Blue Diamonds from the Deep

 Case Study: The Hope Diamond

 The Hope Diamond is one of the world’s most valuable treasures.
 According to its name, “Hope” refers to the belief that whoever owns it will be blessed with good fortune.
 The Smithsonian Institution has displayed it since 1837.
 It was discovered in India in 1795.
 It is said that Emperor Shah Jahan gave the diamond to Mumtaz Mahal, his favorite wife.
-Before giving birth to her son Aurangzeb (the future emperor), she named him Aurangzeb, “The Golden Crown.”
+Before giving birth to her son Aurangzeb (the future emperor), she named him Aurangzeb “The Golden Crown.”
 Later the jewel was called the “Mumtaz Mahal Diamond” after this name.

 The gem had been displayed for over 200 years in the British Museum before it was stolen in 1911.
-A safe deposit box in Antwerp held the item, which was discovered in 1913.
+A safe deposit box in Antwerp held the item discovered in 1913.
 Two pieces of the gem were sold separately.
 Harry Winston received one piece, and Harry Oppenheimer received the other.
 They were both New York-based diamond dealers.
 Upon selling the stone, they split the proceeds 50/50.
 New York’s Metropolitan Museum of Art received the larger half as gifts from the Oppenheimer family.
 The Oppenheimer Blue, a blue diamond on display at the Smithsonian National Museum of Natural History, sold for $57.5 million at auction in 2016, besides the Hope Diamond on display at the museum.

 The Golconda diamond mine was established by Mirza Raja Jaisingh I in 1559.
 The mine was located northeast of modern-day Mumbai, near Hyderabad.
 Due to the abundance of gold deposits, Golconda was known.
 Gems and minerals were also abundant.
-Among the mines’ rich gemstones were rubies, sapphires, emeralds, and topazes.
+The mines’ rich gemstones were rubies, sapphires, emeralds, and topazes.
 In 1687, the River Musi flooded the mines, forcing their closure.

 The Hope Diamond measures 45.52 carats.
 This diamond weighs approximately 9.104 g.